zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 This could be because your `inventory.yml` file may have some formatting issues.

 **Solution:**
-Correct them with proper indentation and then try again
+Correct them with proper indentation and then try again.

 ### 14. Issue: "Dialling failed" in Heimdall

 **Description:**
-This is related to connectivity and more specifically a port related problem
+This is related to connectivity and more specifically a port related problem.

 **Solution:**

-- Check to curl localhost:26657/status still shows the same block
+- Check to `curl localhost:26657/status` still shows the same block.
 - Try a Heimdall Restart.
 - Make sure that the connectivity to this port 26656 is open.
-- Try adding additional peers in vi ~/.heimdalld/config/config.toml
+- Try adding additional peers in `vi ~/.heimdalld/config/config.toml`
-- Set max_open_connection parameter to 100.
+- Set `max_open_connection` parameter to 100.

 ### 15. Issue: Looking for Peers or Stopping Peer for error